GoogleCloudPlatform/mlops-on-gcp/workshops/tfx-caip-tf23/README.md

 5. The *ExampleValidator* component validates the generated examples against the imported schema
 6. The *Transform* component preprocess the data to the format required by the *Trainer* compoment.
 It also saves the preprocessing TensorFlow graph.
 7. The *Trainer* starts an AI Platform Training job.
 The AI Platform Training job is configured for training in a custom container.
-8. The *Tuner* component
+8. The *Tuner* component tunes model hyperparameters using CloudTuner (KerasTuner instance) and AI Platform Vizier as a back-end.
+This pipeline
 9. The *ResolverNode* component retrieves the best performing model from the previous runs and passed it to the *Evaluator* to be used as a baseline during model validation.
 10. The *Evaluator* component evaluates the trained model against the eval split and validates against the baseline model from the *ResolverNode*.
 If the new model exceeds validation thresholds it is marked as "blessed".
-11. The *InfraValidator* component
+11. The *InfraValidator* component validates the model serving infrastructure and provides a "infra_blessing" that the model can be loaded and queried for predictions.
-12. If the new model is blessed by the *Evaluator*, the *Pusher* deploys the model to AI Platform Prediction.
+12. If the new model is blessed by the *Evaluator* and *InfraValidator*, the *Pusher* deploys the model to AI Platform Prediction.

 The ML model utilized in the labs  is a multi-class classifier that predicts the type of  forest cover from cartographic data.
 The model is trained on the [Covertype Data Set](/datasets/covertype/README.md) dataset.